sanskritsingh/Telling-Stories-with-Data-Page/Best Death Bowler.md

 ![Best Death Bowler on CricInfo](https://user-images.githubusercontent.com/78463682/108584731-a84a1e00-7311-11eb-9ba1-773884da5d31.png)

-The graph given above was posted in on of the cricket daily website.
+The graph given above was posted in one of the cricket daily website.
 There are many things that I did not like about the graph.
 There are multiple thing wrong with this dataset.
 They are:

 First, the color scheme is absolutely wrong for this graph.
 Two near identical colors have been stacked together which results in "not so clear" representation of the data.